-As sword of the gods, the people of Sangrar knew Celetran’s justice, but when she was Celetran, agent of the Balance, her authority extended much higher as Father Zuras found out the hard way when he took exception to the Laughing God declaring his love for Spollnar.
+As “the sword of the gods”, the people of Sangrar knew Celetran’s justice, but when she was Celetran, agent of the Balance, her authority extended much higher, as Father Zuras found out the hard way when he took exception to the Laughing God declaring his love for Spollnar.
 It was rather strange, Zuras coming out to take a stand on such a trivial matter after hiding so long in Tar-Devalle, but the whole idea of opposites attracting always troubled him.
 Some days, he also had problems recognizing himself in the mirror.
 Celetran, though, thought spring and fall a cute couple and told Zuras to back off.
 She did it because the Balance told her to (it didn’t really talk, but if you worked for it, you knew what it wanted), without knowing why.
 We learned why ages later, from Celetran herself, when she ran her Ealar/Elehu matchmaking service.
 Garruth and Spollnar’s romance complicated things, but not insurmountably and especially not after Celetran brought Spollnar into her inner circle.

 Celetran had plenty of company in Belecontar.
-Annumbra had set up shop there after bottling up One Eye and was glad to share the space.
+Annumbra set up shop there after bottling up One Eye and was glad to share the space.
 Belecontar was a big star with more than enough room.
 Celetran’s sky sister, Ollare the Caretaker (Spirit’s other Elehu offspring) stayed with her and Annumbra when she wasn’t out dancing among the stars with Numra (she would have been a great contestant on your reality show).
-Celetran had been happy when her sister and Numra had found each other.
+Celetran had been happy when her sister and Numra found each other.
 Ollare was rather plain looking compared to her and didn’t have nearly her experience with the opposite sex.

-Things ended badly between her and Numra and according to most histories Ollare was the reason, but both should have shared the blame.
+Things ended badly between Ollare and Numra and according to most historians Ollare was the reason, but both should have shared the blame.
 Numra could have handled the situation more gently.
 Kandol said that when the Sky Sisters were young, Ollare was the more staid and conservative of the two, a rock of respectability next to Celetran’s playful ways.
 Then, after her breakup, Ollare went off the deep end and did things so terrible that even her name became taboo.

 I could tell that Kandol didn’t enjoy talking about Ollare, by that name or her other one, but boy did he like to talk about the Lady.
 Even after all those years, sometimes, his cheeks would turn red, and that’s something.
 Kandol spent an awful lot of time between the Stones, but not even the most raucous prayer sessions left him as drained as his time with the Lady of Esel.
 Velora, a very understanding woman, usually laughed at his embarrassment.
 In all my years at Pel Aesylle, I never saw anything rattle her.